alibabacloud-howto/apsara-video-live-demo/README.md

   with the same ECS instance when sending video streams.
 * Janus (the WebRTC gateway) is instructed to send the video stream to the same transcoding server which has prepared the ports for video & audio signals.

+The WebRTC gateway (running Janus) must be modified in order to make it scalable.
+One solution is to do like with the transcoding server: add a small REST service on each Janus ECS instance responsible for sending the public IP address of the current machine.
+This allows us to use a [server load balancer](https://www.alibabacloud.com/product/server-load-balancer) with several ECS instances, and then to use the IP address contained in the REST response to bypass this server load balancer for WebRTC data.

 ## Support
 Don't hesitate to [contact us](mailto:projectdelivery@alibabacloud.com) if you have questions or remarks.